 Whatever your age or fitness level, there will be an elliptical workout for you.

-If you’re new to exercise, you can start out slowly, do short sessions and work out on the flat (no incline) without using any resistance.
+If you’re new to exercise, start slowly.
+Do short sessions and work out on the flat (no incline) without using any resistance.
 Seniors and anyone rehabilitating from an injury can also safely use the elliptical in this way, progressing at their own pace over time.

-People who are reasonably fit will be able to go a bit harder from the start.
+If you are reasonably fit, you should be able to go a bit harder from the start.
 You should also be able to do longer sessions using some resistance and incline.
-Those who have been exercising for some time and would class themselves as fit can start at a level that presents a greater challenge.
+If you’ve been exercising for some time and class yourself as fit, you can start at a level that presents a greater challenge.

 Regardless of your current fitness level, the elliptical machine will offer most people a way to improve their physique and cardiovascular health.
 Those who have already achieved peak fitness can experience elliptical machine benefits by incorporating the machine into their regular exercise routine to add a new dimension to their workout regimen.